wrotecode/orpheus-song-forge/README.md

 # 🎵 Orpheus - Music Collaboration on Internet Computer

-A minimal, hackathon-ready music collaboration platform built on ICP with Rust backend and React frontend.
+A minimal, music collaboration platform built on ICP with Rust backend and React frontend.

 ## 🚀 Quick Start